skyflowapi/skyflow-android/README.md

    label: String,            //optional label for the form element
    placeholder: String,      //optional placeholder for the form element
-   altText: String,          //optional string that acts as an initial value for the collect element )
+   altText: String,          //optional string that acts as an initial value for the collect element
+   validations: ValidationSet // optional set of validations for collect element )
 ```
 The `table` and `column` parameters indicate which table and column in the vault the Element corresponds to.